halcy/Mastodon.py/docs/index.rst

-        'header': # URL for their header image, can be animated 'avatar_static': # URL for their avatar, never animated 'header_static': # URL for their header image, never animated }
+        'header': # URL for their header image, can be animated 'avatar_static': # URL for their avatar, never animated 'header_static': # URL for their header image, never animated 'source': # Additional information - only present for user dict returned from account_verify_credentials() }

+    mastodon.account_verify_credentials()["source"]
+    # Returns the following dictionary:
+    {
+        'privacy': # The users default visibility setting ("private", "unlisted" or "public") 'sensitive': # Denotes whether user media should be marked sensitive by default 'note': # Plain text version of the users bio }

 Toot dicts
 ~~~~~~~~~~
 .. code-block:: python